afiodorov/afiodorov.github.io/_posts/2017-12-26-come-as-you-are.md

 that is always at work.
 SIS is the sexual brake.
 Things like risk of STI transmission, unwanted pregnancy, social consequences or... your grandmother walking into the room activate it.
 The implications of this dual control model are immense.
-If are having troubles getting aroused, you need to identify whether your accelerator is too unexcitable or your brake is too sensitive.
+If you are having troubles getting aroused, you need to identify whether your accelerator is too unexcitable or your brake is too sensitive.
 If your brake is too sensitive then things need to be just right for you to get in the mood and if your accelerator is too insensitive then you will only respond